feltcute/ModdingDocsMGD/Doc/Adventures/Creation.rst

 A more complex and optional key that checks for progress or a choice in a event.
 It can be used in alongside or as an alternative to ``"requires":``.

-You need to provide a value for ``"Progress":`` or ``"ChoiceNumber":``, else it will not work.
+You need to provide a value for ``"Progress":`` and ``"ChoiceNumber":``, else it will not work.
 If you don't wish to use one of them, use the default values above.
 ``"NameOfEvent":`` and ``"Choice":`` need at least empty strings.

 If in use, you cannot exclude unused keys in the object, they must all be present.